canonical/snapd/docs/rest.md

-As the API evolves, some changes are deemed backwards-compatible (such as adding methods or verbs, or adding members to the returned JSON objects) and don’t warrant an endpoint change; some changes won’t be, and will be exposed under a new endpoint.
+As the API evolves, some changes are deemed backwards-compatible (such as adding methods or verbs, or adding members to the returned JSON objects) and don't warrant an endpoint change; some changes won't be backwards compatible, and will be exposed under a new endpoint.

 ## Connecting